fhvilshoj/dm20_exercises/README.md

 _note_: This course is a Python course, so in case you are not familiar with Python, you might want to familiarize your self with Python and JupyterNotebooks.
-Also, one library, that we are going to be using a lot is `numpy`, which is a library that allows us to work with vectors and matrices.
+Also, one library, that we are going to be using a lot is `numpy`, which llows us to work with vectors and matrices.

 ### Setup
 If you don't have Python installed already, we recommend you to install